trevorism/ngram/Readme.md

 Prerequisites: JDK > 7.0 installed.
+Git.

+To download: git clone https://github.com/trevorism/ngram.git

 This software is packaged with a build file.
 You may use gradlew (linux) or gradlew.bat (windows).